marcrivera9/Airbnb-Analysis-Insights-/README.md

 # Introduction
 This data analysis by (check out my LinkedIn profile here: https://www.linkedin.com/in/marcrivera9/), dove into the intricacies of Airbnb requests with one main goal in mind: boosting profits.
 Let's explore the findings together and uncover ways to make the most out of Airbnb engagements.
 # Objective
 In this simulated Airbnb data analysis project, the primary objective was to address four key requests: maximizing revenue, enhancing host engagement, improving guest satisfaction, and strategic planning.
 Leveraging tools such as Databricks and SQL Spark, I delved into the data to extract insights tailored to each request.
 For revenue optimization, advanced analytics were applied to identify opportunities and formulate strategic recommendations.
-Host engagement was improved through the analysis of interaction patterns using SQL Spark, while Python was exclusively for visualization.
+Host engagement was improved through the analysis of interaction patterns using SQL Spark.
 Additionally, strategic planning analysis utilized Databricks and SQL Spark to offer insights and recommendations for Airbnb's future growth and success.
 The project aimed to not only understand but also address these requests, providing Airbnb with actionable strategies and insights for improvement.

 # Tools
 * Databricks
 * Microsoft Azure
 * SQL
-* Python
 * kaggle dataset (https://www.kaggle.com/datasets/mysarahmadbhat/airbnb-listings-reviews)

 # Steps